This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 If your spouse or children can contribute to your business, put them on the payroll.
 Kids can work tax-free if their income is below the IRS threshold.
 The Tax Cuts and Jobs Act of 2018 nearly doubled the exemption amount for dependent minors.

 You can take the money you pay your kids and put it into an education savings account or Roth IRA as a bonus.
 You also won’t need to withhold payroll taxes.
-Consult your accountant on applying this to your situation, as entity type matters in order to participate in this.
+Consult your accountant on applying this to your situation, as entity type matters to participate in this.

-13. Evaluate Your Business Entity Type
+13. Evaluate Your Business Entity Type for Effective Tax Strategies for Small Business Owners

 The business entity type you choose significantly impacts your tax liability.
 As we mentioned, people who are sole proprietors, have limited partnerships or certain limited liability companies, and are on the hook to pay self-employment taxes.
-Depending on how much you earn as a sole proprietor or as an employee of any pass-through entity, you may also have to pay the additional 0.9% Medicare tax.
+Depending on how much you earn as a sole proprietor or employee of any pass-through entity, you may also have to pay the additional 0.9% Medicare tax.

 If your estimated business taxes are high, you may want to consider reorganizing your business as a different type of entity.
 Navigating the ins and outs of different business entity types can be confusing, so working with a tax professional to determine the appropriate structure for your business is beneficial.